Last updated on October 2nd, 2023 at 02:05 pm

 Toronto 2 Day Itinerary

-Dive into this Toronto 2 day itinerary where you will visit world-class museums, art galleries, scenery, trendy neighbourhoods, unique shops and so much more!
+Dive into this 2 days in Toronto itinerary where you will visit world-class museums, art galleries, scenery, trendy neighbourhoods, unique shops and so much more!

 For meal options in the city, head to the end of this itinerary.
 I will list my FAVOURITE places to eat as a local.